streuselcake/jslab/webserver-express/database-mongodb/readme.md

 You can now make POST, PUT, DELETE or GET requests via the browsers webdeveloper tools, using a http tool, or create your websites with forms sending the requests.
 Read the source code to find the routes or continue with the exercise.

 # Exercise

-To get started with the example, try the following commands.
+In this exercise you will get started with the example by follwoing the provided commands.

 Open a new shell and navigate to project folder (in which the data folder should be created):